 Cap San Diego

-Over a gangway directly into another time: The Cap San Diego, a former general cargo ship, is firmly moored at the overseas pier – and yet it has remained a genuine working ship.
-As the only one of its kind, it is still seaworthy and is regularly activated for special trips.
+&¨over a gangway directly into another time: The Cap San Diego, a former bulk carrier, is moored on the ¨berseebrücke – and yet has remained a real working ship.
+It is the only one of its kind still in service today and is regularly activated for special trips.

 What makes the Cap San Diego so special?

-The Cap San Diego was built in the early 1960s to operate between Hamburg and South America.
-It was the last ship of the so-called "White Swans of the South Atlantic," known for their elegant lines and modern technology.
+The Cap San Diego was built in the early 1960s to sail between Hamburg and Südamerica.
+She was the last ship of the so-called „White Swords of the Südatlantic“, which are known for their elegant lines and modern technology.
 Today, you can explore almost everything on board, from the engine room to the command bridge.

-Some cargo holds serve as exhibition spaces – sometimes featuring maritime themes, modern photography, or political issues.
-Particularly exciting is the contrast between the raw character of a cargo ship and the artistic presentation in the exhibitions.
+Some of the holds serve as exhibition areas - sometimes on maritime themes, sometimes with modern photography or political issues.
+The contrast between the raw cargo ship character and the artistic presentation in the exhibitions is particularly exciting.

 Overall, it offers: